 # Local AI (optional)

-OpenHuman can run a local model on your machine for the workloads where keeping data on-device matters most: **memory embeddings, summary-tree building, and background reasoning loops**.
+OpenHuman can run a local model on your machine for workloads where keeping data on-device matters: **memory embeddings, summary-tree building, background reasoning loops, and explicitly routed chat or reasoning workloads**.
 It is **opt-in** and ships **off** by default.

 ## What runs local when you turn it on